Segment rules

 • Most recent browser version*.
 Browser version in the last recorded event.

 • Most recent operating system*.
-Last mobile operating system (OS) used.
+Mobile operating system (OS) used in the last recorded event.

 • Most recent server name*.
-Domain of the last event.
+Domain of the last recorded event.

 • Sample Group*.
 Random value between 0 and 99 for random sampling.
 For more information, see Set up an A/B test using Pendo.

-• Time on Site.
-Total time in minutes that the visitor has generated events.
+• Time on site.
+Total time in minutes that a visitor has generated events within a specific time period.

 • Visitor ID*.
 Unique Visitor ID from your install script.